Sri Lanka and the International Monetary Fund: 2016-2019 IMF intervention

+As per the IMF's statement, India has firmly pledged its commitment to aiding its distressed neighbor, Sri Lanka, in reducing its debt burden through a potential International Monetary Fund-backed initiative.
+The successful resolution with the IMF holds utmost importance for Sri Lanka's journey to recover from its most severe financial crisis in the past seventy years, highlighting the crucial role played by India's support.
+The longstanding friendship between India and Sri Lanka further fortifies the bedrock of this collaborative endeavor.

 2019-present economic and political crisis

 Amidst the country's current foreign exchange crisis, former Sri Lankan President Gotabaya Rajapaksa sought a $3 Billion loan from the IMF in April 2022.
 Opposition party leaders urged Rajapaksa to seek IMF assistance prior to April.
 The governor of the country's central bank, P Nandalal Weeresignhe, echoed this sentiment.
 Sri Lanka has also sought an additional $500 million line of credit from India, and began negotiating a credit line of $1.5 billion.
-Sri Lankan minister of finance Ali Sabry has stated "We are a netural country.
+Sri Lankan minister of finance Ali Sabry has stated "We are a neutral country.
 We are a friend to all."
 In May 2022, Sri Lanka defaulted on its debt for the first time in the country's history.

 Negotiations between the IMF and Sri Lanka regarding lending to resolve the balance of payments crisis are ongoing.
 As of July 18, 2022 acting president Ranil Wickremesignhe stated that negotiations were nearing conclusion.